sf-wdi-37/intro-ajax/README.md

 <!-- specific/measurable goal for students to achieve -->
 *After this workshop, developers will be able to:*

-- find and read documentation for useful APIs
+- find and read documentation for useful web APIs
 - explain the difference between AJAX and normal HTTP synchronous web data transfer
 - use AJAX with jQuery's `$.ajax` to GET data from an API
 - describe the meaning of `method:`, `url:`, and `success:` keys in jQuery's `$.ajax` syntax